chottolabs/kznllm.nvim/README.md

-Based on [dingllm.nvim](https://github.com/yacineMTB/dingllm.nvim) - but diverge quite a bit

-- prompts user for additional context before filling
-- structured to make the inherent coupling between neovim logic, LLM streaming spec, and model-specific templates more explicit
-- uses jinja as templating engine for ensuring correctness in more complex prompts
-- preset defaults + simple approach for overriding them
-- free cursor movement during generation

-> [!NOTE]
-> This plugin depends on [minijinja-cli](https://github.com/mitsuhiko/minijinja) (`cargo install minijinja-cli`, but double-check) - way easier to compose prompts.
+# kznllm.nvim

-The only supported command is `leader + k`, it does nothing more than fill in some LLM completion into the text buffer.
+The only main command is `leader + k`, it does nothing more than fill in some LLM completion into the text buffer.
 It has two main behaviors:
 1. If you made a visual selection, it will attempt to replace your selection with a valid code fragment.
 2. If you make no visual selection, it can yap freely (or do something else specified by a good template).

-By default (in supported templates), it also pipes in the contents of your current buffer.

----
+> [!NOTE]
+> project-mode is also available when you have a directory named `.kzn`.
+It will use the folder closest to your current working directory and traverse backwards until it finds a `.kzn` directory or reaches your home directory and exits.

-It's easy to hack on and implement customize behaviors without actually understanding much about nvim plugins at all.
-I recommend you fork the repo and make it work for you.
+It's easy to hack on and implement customize behaviors without understanding much about nvim plugins.
+Try the default preset configuration provided below, but I recommend you fork the repo and using the preset as a reference for implementing your own features.

-See [CONTRIBUTING](CONTRIBUTING.md) to understand the typical development workflow for Neovim plugins using `Lazy` and some straightforward ways you can modify the plugin to suit your needs

-By keeping the plugin simple with some QOL features, you get **close-to-natty** coding experience because it can keep generating code while you are free to do whatever you want (almost) without getting in the way too much.
+- **close-to-natty** coding experience
+- add custom prompt templates
+- pipe any context into template engine
+- extend with custom features/modes

 https://github.com/user-attachments/assets/406fc75f-c204-42ec-80a0-0f9e186c34c7

-_editing code while it generates when 405b is too slow_

 ## Configuration